-Mind has a longstanding history of supporting people facing multiple discrimination, including discrimination because of their mental health problems as well as on the grounds of ethnicity, religion, sexuality or disability.
+Mind has a long-standing history of supporting people facing multiple discrimination, including discrimination caused by negative attitudes towards people with mental health problems as well as on the grounds of their background or identity, e.g. their ethnicity, religion, sexuality, disability or socio-economic background (this term is used to describe the differences between groups of people relating to their social class and financial situation).

 It's essential that people's rights are protected regardless of these characteristics, and that everyone is treated fairly, equally and with dignity and respect.

-People with mental health problems place significant importance on feeling equal to others; their lived experience should in no way put them at a disadvantage, and rather than devalue, it should enhance what they have to offer.
+People with mental health problems place significant importance on feeling equal to others; their lived experience should in no way put them at a disadvantage, and rather than devalue individuals, it should enhance what they have to offer.

 Understanding different communities and cultures and their perspectives on mental health is vitally important.
 There is a taboo around mental health in many cultures which, for people who identify themselves as 'different', can add an extra layer of distress.